timofeysie/drf-two/README.md

 ### Import the APIView and Response classes in views.py

-APIView is very similar to Django’s View  class.
-It also provides a few bits of extra
+Find the code for this step [here](https://github.com/Code-Institute-Solutions/drf-api/tree/e3c785ad9f0dfaae57766e948b722f0db49ef4dd).

-functionality such as making sure you  receive Request instances in your view,
+ProfileList will extend APIView similar to Django's View class.

-handling parsing errors, and adding  context to Response objects.
+It also provides a few bits of extra functionality such as making sure to receive a Request instances in the view, handling parsing errors, and adding context to Response objects.

 Create the ProfileList view and define the get method.